-Huisman is a world market leader for turnkey delivery of deepwater pipelay systems.
+Huisman is a world market leader in turnkey delivery of deepwater pipelay systems.

 We deliver integrated systems such as Flex-lay systems, S-lay systems, J-lay systems, and Reel-lay systems, as well as combinations of these lay methods: the Multi-lay systems.
 In addition to fully integrated pipelay systems, we can also provide a full package of related stand-alone equipment such as reel drive systems, askets, A&R systems, etc.